paulovargas/desafio-react-gestaods/README.md

 ## Estrutura do Projeto

-A estrutura do seu projeto é organizada da seguinte forma:
+A estrutura do projeto é organizada da seguinte forma:

 ![Estrutura do Projeto](src/assets/imgs/estrutura.jpeg)